eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

 });

 ```
+In this step, we created a reference to the point layer (trailheads) and created a renderer for the layer.
+Renderers are used to style your layers.

 **Step 5.
 Add the following single line of code immediately after the 3 lines of code (lines 41-43, more or less) shown below.**